-Relating to Status Cate gory Value Obligation Reference Bushfire or flood recovery works & Q Any You must give first preference to an appropriate Local Business based in the local government area (LGA) for works arising out of, in relation to or following the bushfires in calendar years 2019 and 2020, and floods occurring from January to March 2020: If you cannot identify an appropriate Local Business , you may allocate the work to another Regional Supplier .
-Where no suitable Local Business or Regional Supplier is available, then you may use another suitable supplier.
-You are exempt from complying with the EPP Direction for these procurements.
-Definitions for Local Business and Regional Supplier are provided in the glossary.
-PBD 2020-01: Support for bushfire affected communities \Diamond Q Any You should , wherever possible, contractually require your head contractors to first consider Local Businesses to deliver associated goods or services for fire or flood remediation works.
-Procurement approved by ≥\$680,000 ≥\$9.584 million You must assess whether the procurement is covered by the EPP Direction and, if applicable, comply with all requirements.
-PBD-2019-05 Enforceable Procurement Provisions Cabinet or ERC # Any You do not have to comply with other Procurement Board policies or directions if there is any inconsistency with the Cabinet or Standing Committee decision regarding the procurement.
-PBD 2020-04 Approved Procurement Arrangements ₱ Any You must comply with this Procurement Policy Framework, Board Directions or other policies that do not conflict with the Cabinet decision, including the need to achieve value for money.
+Relating to Status Cate gory Value Obligation Reference Procurement approved by 2 Ê ≥\$680,000 ≥\$9.584 million You must assess whether the procurement is covered by the EPP Direction and, if applicable, comply with all requirements.
+PBD-2019-05 Enforceable Procurement Provisions Cabinet or ERC 82 Any You do not have to comply with other Procurement Board policies or directions if there is any inconsistency with the Cabinet or Standing Committee decision regarding the procurement.
+B Ê Any You must comply with this Procurement Policy Framework, Board Directions or other policies that do not conflict with the Cabinet decision, including the need to achieve value for money.
 Supply by government entities Any You may purchase goods or services directly from another government entity that provides those goods or services as part of its principal functions.
 Procurements from other government entities are not covered by the EPP Direction .
-TPP02-01 Policy Statement on the Application of Competitive Neutrality % Q Any The government entity providing the goods and services (i.e. the supplier) must ensure its pricing and other terms and conditions are consistent with competitive neutrality principles.
+TPP02-01 Policy Statement on the Application of Competitive Neutrality Ø Any The government entity providing the goods and services (i.e. the supplier) must ensure its pricing and other terms and conditions are consistent with competitive neutrality principles.
+Exemptions Hint: The following exemptions are compliant with the EPP Direction as they fall under the Schedule 2 or 3 exemption provisions and/or are under the thresholds for covered procurements. Ø You must check if your agency's specific requirements limit use of these exemptions due to safety, security or infrastructure considerations.
+You may purchase goods and services, including construction, directly from suppliers as per the table below, even if there is a whole-of-government contract in place.
+Value for money remains the overarching consideration.

-Relating to Status Cate gory Value Obligation Reference Exemptions 1 as they fall under ng exemptions are compliant with the EPP Direction the Schedule 2 or 3 exemption provisions and/or are olds for covered procurements. f your agency's specific requirements limit use of these o safety, security or infrastructure considerations. directly from sup e goods and services, including construction, pliers as per the table below, even if there is a ment contract in place.
-Value for money remains the ideration.
-Value Supplier type Process < \$10,000 Any You may purchase from any supplier PBD 2020-04 Approved Procurement Arrangements 1 < \$50,000 Small business You may directly purchase from a small business (< 20 FTEs).
-SME and Regional Procurement Policy PBD-2019-03 Construction Procureme Opportunities for SMEs ® < \$250,000 Aboriginal business You may directly purchase from an Aboriginal business.
-Aboriginal Procurement Policy Q < \$1 million SMEs, for innovative trials If your agency is accredited, you may directly negotiate with an SME supplier to do proof-of-concept testing or outcomes-based trials.
-SME and Regional Procurement Policy PBD 2019-03 Q No limit Disability employment organisation You may purchase goods and services from an approved disability employment organisation via a single written quote.
+Relating to Status Cate gory Value Obligation Reference Exemptions Value Supplier type Process < \$10,000 Any You may purchase from any supplier.
+PBD 2020-04 Approved Procurement Arrangements < \$50,000 Small business You may directly purchase from a small business (< 20 FTEs).
+PBD-2019-03 Construction Procurement Opportunities for SMEs < \$150,000 SMEs and regional businesses You may negotiate directly with and engage an SME or regional supplier.
+SME and Regional Procurement Policy < \$250,000 Aboriginal business You may directly purchase from an Aboriginal business.
+Aboriginal Procurement Policy < \$1 million SMEs, for innovative trials If your agency is accredited, you may directly negotiate with an SME supplier to do proof-of-concept testing or outcomes-based trials.
+PBD 2019 03 Access to Government Construction Procurement Opportunities by SMEs No limit Disability employment organisation You may purchase goods and services from an approved disability employment organisation via a single written quote.
 Public Works and Procurement Regulation 2019